globus/django-globus-portal-framework/README.md

 * **Native App**--Unchecked

-In your myproject/settings.py file, add the following settings:
+In your myproject/settings.py file, add the following settings to your project's `settings.py` file.
+Existing Django settings are hidden by `...`.
 ```
 SOCIAL_AUTH_GLOBUS_KEY = 'Put your Client ID here'
 SOCIAL_AUTH_GLOBUS_SECRET = 'Put your Client Secret Here'